hove-io/transit_model/src/documentation/ntfs2gtfs.md

 local_zone_id | no | stop_times.txt | local_zone_id |

 ### calendar_dates.txt
 This file is the same as the NTFS calendar_dates.txt file.
+All dates of service are included in this file (no calendar.txt file provided).

 ### transfers.txt